OriPekelman/apidays-2014-git-as-hypermedia/index.md

 # The 'Ol double google translate trick
 ####Now lets do the trick to pass the preceding slide twice through google translate (English->French->English) which gives us:

-#Lost in translation EN-->FR-->EN
+#Lost in translation EN-->YI-->EN

     Reading would be:
-      World View 1 -> World View as represented as a Json over HTTP -> World View one as represented in the world View 2 And writing would be:
+        World View 1 -> World View 1 as represented as JSON over HTTP -> World View 1 as represented in World View 2 And writing would be:
-      World View 2 -> World View 2 as shown as
-      Json over HTTP -> World View 2 as shown in the world View 1
+        World View 2 -> World View 2 as represented as JSON over HTTP -> World View 2 as represented in World View 1

 Not bad at all right? we have some type issues (1 became One, an instance became a class World View 2 to World View etc..).
 In our case French served as the intermediary representation.